sjgray/CBM-MX-Keyboards/readme.txt

 KB-Vn-Rn

 where: KB is the keyboard name
-       Vn is the version#
+       Vn is the version#.
+This is a unique design/layout of a specific keyboard.
-       Rn is the revision#
+       Rn is the revision#.
+Generally updates to a specific keyboard version.

-So, for example:
+ So, take the PET "B" keyboard.
+V1-R1 is the first design using pcb cutouts to allow the keyboard to be mounted higher.
+When this was awkward a R2 revision was done to eliminate the cutouts and reduce the pcb size.
+However this requires a 3D printed bracket to mount it.
+Since both keyboards use the same switch and keycap layout both are V1.
+If a new version is designed that say uses a different sized spacebar or has significant changes then a V2 would be made.
+With the CLCD keyboard there are two versions.
+V1 has a layout using the diamond arrow cursor keys.
+A V2 version instead uses an inverted-T cursor layout.

+Examples:

-       "B-V1-N1" is the PET/CBM "B" (Business) keyboard, Version 1, Revision 1
+       "B-V1-R1" is the PET/CBM "B" (Business) keyboard, Version 1, Revision 1
-       "N-V1-N2" is the PET/CBM "N" (Normal/Graphic) keyboard, Version1 , Revision 1
+       "N-V1-R2" is the PET/CBM "N" (Normal/Graphic) keyboard, Version1 , Revision 2

-Planned Keyboard Names:
+Keyboards In Development:

 	N    = PET/CBM Normal/Graphic Keyboard (4032)
 	B    = PET/CBM Business Keyboard (8032, SuperPET, 8296 etc)
 	CBM2 = B128, CBM128-80, 5x0, 6x0, 7x0,P500 etc
+	V364 = TED series prototype with numeric pad
+	CLCD = Laptop prototype
+	CSX  = C128+SX64 customizable design

+Planned:
 	C64  = VIC-20, C64, C16 etc
-	C128 = C128, C12D
 	C65  = C65 with cursor keys etc
+	B64  = PET "B" with C64-style layout

 STICKERS